 - In this class all exams and quizzes will be closed note and closed book.
 Required physical constants will be supplied as will fundamental formulae.
 Final formulae will not necessarily be provided as sometimes you may have to derive formulae yourself based on given constants and formulae. - Exams are designed to test individual knowledge.
-However, there may be opportunities for some group work on tests, but these will be clearly announced.
-In the absence of such an announcement, working together on a test is considered cheating. - As in the homework, all work must be shown for full credit.
+Therefore no group work is allowed on tests. - As in the homework, all work must be shown for full credit.